WillemD61/XTEND-plugin/README.md

      * the code for the dashticz dashboard was added</br>
      * Boiler status value now shows text instead of number, for some known values.</br>
 1.0.2 </br>
-     * added shorter polling intervals
+     * added shorter polling intervals</br>
      * replaced 8e38 by 7ee6.
-Note the description on the existing device needs to be adapted manually
+Note the description on the existing device needs to be adapted manually.</br>
+1.0.3 </br>
+     * adapted for Domoticz maximum heartbeat interval of 30 seconds.
+Skipping heartbeats if polling interval longer than 30 seconds.</br>